curiousest/curiousest.github.io/_drafts/2025-03-22-our-lady-of-the-immaculate-commitment.md

 ---
 layout: post
-title: Our Lady of the Immaculate Commitment
+title: Mary, Our Lady of the Immaculate Commitment
 date: 2025-03-22T00:00:00.001-05:00
 author: Drone
 tags:
   - story
 modified_time: 2025-03-22T00:00:00.001-05:00
 ---
-## Our Lady of the Immaculate Commitment
+## Mary, Our Lady of the Immaculate Commitment

 ### Part 1: *taste the simulation*